-Let us begin Chapter 2 with grips, a natural progression from learning the OSNAP points.
+We begin Chapter 2 with grips, a natural progression from learning the OSNAP points.
 These are relatively advanced editing tools, but chances are you already made them appear by accident by clicking an object without selecting a command first.
 That is OK; just press Esc and they go away.
-But what are these mysterious blue squares?
+But, what are these mysterious blue squares?
 Take a close look; after learning OSNAPs, these should look familiar.

-Grips are control points, or locations on objects where you can modify that object's size, shape, or location.
-(They are quite similar to the "handles" that you find in Photoshop® or Illustrator® if you ever used those applications.)
-Try them out by clicking on any line, circle, arc, or rectangle (as in Figure 2.1).
-The form becomes dashed and the grips pop up.
+Grips are control points, locations on objects where you can modify that object's size, shape, or location.
+They are quite similar to the "handles" that you find in Photoshop® or Illustrator® if you are familiar with those applications.

+To try out the concept, first draw some lines, arcs, circles, and rectangles.
+Then, activate grips by clicking on any of the shapes (as seen in Figure 2.1).
+The objects become dashed and the grips appear.
 When your mouse hovers over one of them, the grip turns pink.
 If you click on it, it becomes red, meaning it is active (or hot).
-Now move the mouse around.
+With the grip activated, move the mouse around.
 The object changes in one of several ways.
 A line or circle can be moved around if the center grip is selected.
 A circle can be scaled up or down in size if the outer quadrants are selected.
 Arcs can be made larger or their length increased.
 Other grips, such as the endpoints of a line or corners of a rectangle, change (or stretch) the shape of that object if activated and moved.
+Try them all out.